 What To Do: Reduce the risk of bed bugs

 Keep a vigil for signs of Bed Bugs when cleaning bedrooms.
 By making a Bed Bug check part of your normal cleaning regime it will be easier to notice any changes.
 Keep an eye out for Bed Bug Skins/Shells.
 Dark brown or black spots on corners of the bedding frame and linen which is Bed Bug Fecal Spots.
 Lastly, look for tiny dots of blood stains on sheets.
 After the Bed Bug feeds it may leave a bubble of blood on your skin which will be smeared onto the sheets while you move about in your sleep.

 Bed Bug Growth Stage

 The food source is important not only for survival but for breeding.
 The bed bug lays its eggs close to the host.
 So when the eggs hatch and old enough, they can easily get their first feed and begin maturing into the next stage of the life cycle.
 It takes roughly 5 weeks to go from an egg through the growth stages to be an adult.
 Bed Bug Eggs are tiny.
-Adults are up to 5mm to About the size of a pin head and are white in colour.
-Fertilisation of the eggs is brutal on the female with the male piercing her abdomen and then injecting his sperm through the wound!
+Adults are up to 5mm to About the size of a pinhead and are white in color.
+Fertilization of the eggs is brutal on the female with the male piercing her abdomen and then injecting his sperm through the wound!

 Bed Bug Spreading Stage

-Bed Bugs can look for another food source .
-Although being able to go without feeding for over 12 months, Bed Bugs can either lay dormant in the hope for a new host or travel looking for a new one.
+Bed Bugs can look for another food source.
+Although being able to go without feeding for over 12 months, Bed Bugs can either lay dormant in the hope of a new host or travel looking for a new one.
 Bed Bugs do not generally travel far from people’s sleeping and lounging areas.
 When the bed bug is looking for another food source they can travel up to 100 feet per night.
-So the bed bug will travel to find more food sources .
+So the bed bug will travel to find more food sources.
 They are also notorious for burrowing and squeezing themselves into the smallest spaces.